 In this section the management structure of the project and the roles and responsibilities of the several entities in the project are described.
 Furthermore, the operational aspects of the project are detailed.

 3.1 Project Management Organization

-The project management structure is organized as follows:
+The project management structure is organized as seen in Figure 1.